 Flowers are 4-parted, on short stalks and with a very long, thin, calyx tube that is hairy.
 The tube terminates in 4 green lance-shaped sepals that sometimes have a color tint of pink to purple at their tips.
-Like other members of the genus Epilobium the corolla tube and sepals are attached to the top of the ovary.
+Like other members of the genus Epilobium The long calyx tube and is attached to the top of the ovary.
 Slightly longer than the sepals are the 4 petals that have notched tips and vary in color from white to light pink.
+The petals, which have a darker color veining acting as nectar guides, are deeply notched at the tips.
 The width of the flower at the petals is about 1/3 inch.
-There are several stamens with yellow anthers that surround the white pistil which has a knobby end.
+There are eight stamens with yellow anthers that surround the single white style which has a knobby tip.
 Calyx tubes and upper stems can take on a purplish color cast.

 Seed: Fertile flowers mature to an elongated (1-1/2 inch) seed capsule that splits from the tip into 4 segments and releases tiny 1/32 inch long seeds with brownish hairy tufts attached to one end for wind dispersion.
 These small seeds require light for gemination plus 60 days of cold stratification.

 Habitat: Willowherb is a plant of wet meadows, stream banks and marsh edges - all where the soil is wet to moist, in partial shade to full sun.
 The root system produces rhizomes and the plant spreads vegetatively via the rhizomes in addition to seed propagation.